Public Sector Equality Duty

 We foster good relations by:

-- Ensuring that Brierley CE Primary School a is seen as a community school within our local community
+- Ensuring that Brierley CE Primary School is seen as a community school within our local community

 - Ensuring that equality and diversity are embedded in the curriculum and in collective worship.